AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

   the kernel R module; changing ``RLIBS`` in ``.Renviron``.
 You can either (temporarily or permanently) remove these changes, or you could `install your own R kernel <https://irkernel.github.io/>`__.
-  If you install your own, it is up to you to maintain it.
+  If you install your own, it is up to you to maintain it (and remember that you installed it).

 * "Spawner pending" when you try to start - this is hopefully fixed in `issue
   #1534/#1533